patrick-brian-mooney/markov-sentence-generator/README.md

 `$ ./sentence_generator.py [options] -l FILENAME`

+The `-l` (or `--load`) option is a convenience to save processing time: the program will run more quickly, but you can't combine `-l`/`--load` with `-i`/`--input`, nor can you use more than one `-l`/`--load` in a single program run.

-Non-Linux users may need to drop the `./` at the beginning of those commands.
+Note that non-Linux users may need to drop the `./` at the beginning of those commands.
 It should, in theory, run fine on non-Linux operating systems, but I haven't tested this, myself.
 Feedback is welcome on this or other matters.
 Collaboration is also quite welcome.

 `sentence_generator.py` needs existing text to use as the basis for the text that it generates.
 You must either specify at least one plain-text file (with `-i` or `--input`) for this purpose, or else must use `-l` or `--load` to specify a file containing compiled probability data ("saved chains"), created with `-o` on a previous run.
 If you're looking for something to play with, try passing in a book from Project Gutenberg with `-i` or `--input` and trying passing different (fairly small) integers to the `-m` parameter, e.g. `-m 2` or `-m 5`.